patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/README.md

 **Investigating Gender Bias in Music Recommendation Systems**

 ## 📌 Project Overview
-This project examines gender bias in music recommender systems using Spotify and Last.fm datasets.
+This project examines gender bias in music recommender systems using Spotify Milion Playlist and Last.fm datasets.
 It implements fairness evaluation and mitigation using tools like Fairlearn and AIF360.

 ## 📁 Structure
 - `data/`: contains the datasets used or links to download them